ClimateMisinformation/Scrapers/format_data_for_doccano/README.md

 - saves those csvs in doccano_data

-**ISSUE** due to the shuffling everytime we run the script the output csvs will be different so bE CAREFUL
+**ISSUE** I added a seed to the shuffling to make the sure the csvs stay the same every time we run the script.
+Dont add more data to main data folder